-EU drafts tough conditions for Russia pipeline deal
+EU drafts tough conditions for Russia pipeline

-The European Commission has drawn up plans to ensure that a new Russia-Germany gas pipeline - Nord Stream 2 - does not mutate EU energy markets for Russia's strategic gain.
+The European Commission has drawn up plans to ensure that a new Russia-Germany gas pipeline - Nord Stream 2 - does not reshape EU energy markets for Russia's strategic gain.

-But the Commission's draft plan, a classified 10-page document seen by EUobserver, will only take effect if EU states give the green light amid potential German opposition.
+But the draft plan, a classified 10-page document seen by EUobserver, will only take effect if EU states give the green light, amid Germany's likely preference for handling Nord Stream 2 talks with Russia without EU involvement.

 Thank you for reading EUobserver!